 The Unitarian Universalist Fellowship of the Rappahannock affirms and promotes these Seven Principles:

-Our Unitarian Universalist Shared Values are centered around Love ~ Equity, Generosity, Interdependence, Justice, Pluralism, and Transformation:
+Our Unitarian Universalist Shared Values are centered around Love: Equity, Generosity, Interdependence, Justice, Pluralism, and Transformation

-The Principles and Shared Values are the backbone of our UUFR Fellowship.
+Our Principles and Shared Values are the backbone of our UUFR Fellowship.

 For more information on Unitarian Universalism click here.